Parking, Mobility & Transport services customer charter

 - To balance the needs of all road users

-- To enable the most vulnerable to travel
+- To enable the most vulnerable to be able to travel

 - To support and stimulate the local economy

-- To contribute to the delivery of general transport strategy and objectives
+- To contribute to the delivery of Mayor's transport scheme and general transport strategy and objectives

 - To improve road safety for all stakeholders